lightsoftdev/EasyCast/README.md

-# EasyCast Easycast installation package for Windows 10/11
+# EasyCast installation package for Windows 10/11